Domitila Chúngara: Housewives' Committee

 In June 1967, the army staged a one-day massacre in Siglo XX.
-The San Juan Massacre resulted in the death of about 400 people in Siglo XX.
-The army had feared of a meeting of secretary-generals that was to take place the following day.
-Domitila denounced the massacre and in a few day's time, she was arrested.
+The San Juan Massacre resulted in the deaths of about 400 people in Siglo XX.
+The army had feared of a meeting of secretaries-general that was to take place the following day.
+Domitila denounced the massacre, and in a few days' time, she was arrested.

-In 1967, Domitila returned from the International Women Year’s Tribune, and resumed as secretary general of the Housewives’ Committee.
-The following May, at a miner’s congress in Corocoro, it was decided that Housewives’ Committees would be organized in all the mines and form the National Housewives’ Federation.
-Unfortunately, no such organization ever materialized.
+In 1975, Domitila returned from the International Women Year's Tribune and resumed as secretary general of the Housewives' Committee.
+The following May, at a miner's congress in Corocoro, it was decided that Housewives' Committees would be organized in all the mines and form the National Housewives' Federation.
+However, no such organization ever materialized.

 In 1971, General Hugo Banzer forced his way into power.
 In his first years in office, Banzer tried to change the image of the government.
-As such, Domitila was offered a job working with the Ministry of the Interior, with wages higher than her husband’s and benefits for her children.
-She declined, fearing that her image as a barzola would make others question the loyalty of the Housewives’ Committee to the workers.
+As such, Domitila was offered a job working with the Ministry of the Interior, with wages higher than her husband's and benefits for her children.
+She declined, fearing that her image as a barzola would make others question the loyalty of the Housewives' Committee to the workers.

-Barrientos had outlawed the union but when the decree of monetary devaluation came out, the Housewives’ Committee demanded a raise in living allowance at the company grocery store.
+President Barrientos had outlawed the union, but when the decree of monetary devaluation came out, the Housewives' Committee demanded a raise in living allowance at the company grocery store.
 The women were tear gassed at the Plaza del Minero in Siglo XX in the midst of a demonstration.
-They proceeded to write a letter to the manager of COMIBOL and when they had received no response, they gathered another demonstration in Catavi.
+They proceeded to write a letter to the manager of COMIBOL, and when they had received no response, they gathered another demonstration in Catavi.

-Domitila’s work with the Housewives’ Committee would lead to her arrest, her forced exile to Oruro and later to Los Yungas, because the military has suspected her of communist activity.
-She struggled with guilt over her involvement with the committee during her time in Los Yungas—over the loss of a child, her husbands’ blacklist status, and moreover, her place as a woman.
-However, it was with the Housewives’ Committee that Domitila would see herself as a leader, to sentence her children to death for the liberation struggle.
+Domitila's work with the Housewives' Committee would lead to her arrest, her forced exile to Oruro and later to Los Yungas, because the military has suspected her of communist activity.
+She struggled with guilt over her involvement with the committee during her time in Los Yungas—over the loss of a child, her husbands' blacklist status, and moreover, her place as a woman.
+However, it was with the Housewives' Committee that Domitila would see herself as a leader, to sentence her children to death for the liberation struggle.